gbmhunter/blog/content/electronics/tools/_index.md

 The IPC-610 standard specifies some the required properties of no clean flux to be compliant.

-=== Flux Applicators
+### Flux Applicators

-==== Syringes
+#### Syringes

 Flux can be shipped in a syringe.
 The syringe tip is either a large-diameter (compared to most medical syringes) metal or plastic needle.
 Syringes offer more precise application of flux than a syringe pen or rod.

-==== Pens
+#### Pens

 Flux pens are permanent marker ("sharpies" for all the Americans) sized pens which contain flux inside them.
 The tip is made from a porous material which applies flux to the surface and draws more up via the capillary action (much like a normal pen).
 To promote proper flowing, fluxes used in flux pens are typically of a lower viscosity than the ones in syringes or standard containers.

-.A no-clean solder flux pen from ChemTools (part number CT-NC-DP). image::solder-flux-pen-no-clean.jpg[width=700px]
+{{% figure src="solder-flux-pen-no-clean.jpg" width="700" caption="A no-clean solder flux pen from ChemTools (part number CT-NC-DP)." %}}

 Flux pens are great to have on the work bench for quick, on-off flux applications for reworking.
 The tips are usually quite thick and do not offer the same precision as flux syringes, but normally this extra precision is not necessary (flux can be "slopped" around the board with little consequence).

-=== Soldering Fumes
+### Soldering Fumes

 During the soldering process fumes are released.
 The amount of fumes increases drastically as flux is used.

 It is generally not a good thing to inhale these fumes on a long term basis.
 Fume extractors can be used to remove the fumes safely.

-[bibliography]
-== References
+## References

-* [[[bib-movitherm-netd, 1]]] MoviTHERM. _What is NETD in a Thermal Camera?_.
+[^bib-movitherm-netd]: MoviTHERM. _What is NETD in a Thermal Camera?_.
 Retrieved 2020-09-03, from https://movitherm.com/knowledgebase/netd-thermal-camera/.
-* [[[bib-mil-std-461e, 2]]] Department of Defense (1999, August 20). _MIL-STD-461E: Requirements for the Control of Electromagnetic Interference Characteristics of Subsystems and Equipment_.
+[^bib-mil-std-461e]: Department of Defense (1999, August 20). _MIL-STD-461E: Requirements for the Control of Electromagnetic Interference Characteristics of Subsystems and Equipment_.
 Quick Search.
 Retrieved 2021-06-30, from https://quicksearch.dla.mil/qsDocDetails.aspx?ident_number=35789
-* [[[bib-cispr-25, 3]]] IEC (2016). _Vehicles, boats and internal combustion engines - Radio disturbance characteristics - Limits and methods of measurement for the protection of on-board receivers_.
-Retrieved 2021-07-02, from https://webstore.iec.ch/publication/26122
+[^bib-cispr-25]: IEC (2016). _Vehicles, boats and internal combustion engines - Radio disturbance characteristics - Limits and methods of measurement for the protection of on-board receivers_.
+Retrieved 2021-07-02, from https://webstore.iec.ch/publication/26122.
+[^bib-digilent-adp3450-ref-manual]: Digilent. _Analog Discovery Pro (ADP3450/ADP3250) Reference Manual_.
+Retrieved 2022-08-09, from https://digilent.com/reference/test-and-measurement/analog-discovery-pro-3x50/reference-manual.
+[^bib-digilent-adp5250-ref-manual]: Digilent. _Analog Discovery Pro (ADP5250) Reference Manual_.
+Retrieved 2022-08-09, from https://digilent.com/reference/test-and-measurement/analog-discovery-pro-5250/reference-manual.